luau-lang/luau/rfcs/syntax-nil-forgiving-operator.md

 local q = b!['X']
 ```

-Nil-forgiving operator (also known as null-forgiving or null-suppression operator) can be found in C# programming language.
+Nil-forgiving operator (also known as null-forgiving or null-suppression operator) can be found in some programming languages such as C# and TypeScript.

 ## Design